hphilpotts/recipesme-react-spa/README.md

 Footer now fixed position: added vh-linked padding to bottom of `Body.js` to ensure data is not obscured by nav footer.

 Updated Recipe Index / Overview components: now displaying in flex-box with hidden div to ensure bottom row remains left-aligned.

+03/05/23:

+Now working on providing recipe detail.
+After some thinking (and advice getting) I have used a combination of `useNavigate()` and `useParams()` to pass recipe object id into an Axios request via the URL params.

+`RecipeDetail.js` component now successfuly recieving Axios requests.
+Next step is formatting details component(s).

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.